ubeydemavus/tii-assignment/README.md

    - The transformer computes attention weights by evaluating the similarity between the RGB crop's query and the thermal patch's key.
 These weights are used to aggregate the corresponding values, forming the "attended" representation.

 3. **Regression Head**
-   Averages the attended high-dimensional keypoint representations and performs regression to predict the center coordinates.
+   Averages the attended high-dimensional representations and performs regression to predict the center coordinates.

-This mechanism effectively aligns RGB and thermal data by leveraging the transformer’s attention to identify correspondences between the two modalities.
+This mechanism effectively aligns RGB and thermal data by leveraging the transformer's attention to identify correspondences between the two images.

 ## Training
 The Cross-Attention Center Estimator is trained with 5000 image pairs from trainset for 200 epochs with a batch number of 32, a learning rate of 0.001, using adam optimizer and a learning rate scheduler.
 The transformer has two layers with four attention heads in each layer.
-The keypoint embeddings has 128 dimensions.
+The keypoint embeddings have 128 dimensions.
 The regression head have 2 fully connected layers.
 The model has been trained with a Nvidia RTX 4090 24 GB gpu.

 The code for the model reside in "[CrossAttentionCenterEstimator.py](./CrossAttentionCenterEstimator.py)"

 The code for training the model as well as testing reside in "[aliked+lightglue+centerEstimator.ipynb](./aliked+lightglue+centerEstimator.ipynb)"

-## Testing
+## Evaluation
-Testing performed 5 times with 5000 sample image pairs from testset.
+Testing is performed 5 times with 5000 sample image pairs from testset.
 The results for each experiment as well as the results across experiments can be found in "[aliked+lightglue+centerEstimator.ipynb](./aliked+lightglue+centerEstimator.ipynb)"

-For each individual experiment please refer to the .ipynb file.
+For each individual experiment results please refer to the .ipynb file.

 Results across experiments for the trained model: